vjandrea/vjandrea.github.io/_posts/2018-12-15-bug-agenda-export-import.md

 ---
 When we export the agenda to an XML file, in a case we lose data when reimporting.

-This bug has been verified in version 3.6.1.1
+This bug has been verified in version 3.6.1.1.

-To demonstrate this I created a macro, that you can [download it here](/assets/Agenda-bug-testing.xml)
+To demonstrate this I created a macro, that you can [download here](/assets/Agenda-bug-testing.xml)

 BEWARE BECAUSE IT RESETS ANY EVENT IN YOUR AGENDA: